daecepi/JobsityChallengesThirdSchool/ChallengesWeek7/book-shelf-backend/README.md

 [X] Fusing the endpoint to use query strings
 [ ] Dockerize the application according to this doc (that show how to do it scalably): https://dev.to/carlillo/part-7-deploy-backend-nestjs-dockerdocker-compose-3cmb
-[ ] Assign secret to a service for it (better practice) [ ] Limitant of how many results can you get at the same time from the books endpoint [ ] Put the frontend in the public's folder that serves the static files
+[ ] Assign secret to a service for it (better practice) [X] Limitant of how many results can you get at the same time from the books endpoint [ ] Put the frontend in the public's folder that serves the static files [x] searching for books in the title
+[X] returning size of the books list per query in the /books endpoint [ ] searching for books in the description (still in evaluation of time this week) [ ] Adding state objects to every endpoint for better evaluation of queries to endpoint

 ### Faked infor from the API:
 Information that was generated to books for the sake of this challenge